-From one small training room, two staff and six participants, the organisation has grown to a staff of eight plus four volunteers who operate from the Village Centre in East Kilbride and a centre in Lanark which opened in 2017.
-Earlier this year we achieved SQA Centre approval and this has enabled us to broaden our provision.
+From one small training room, two staff and six participants, the organisation has grown to a staff of seven plus a number of volunteers who operate from the Village Centre in East Kilbride and in community venues in South Lanarkshire.
+In February 2019 we achieved SQA Centre approval and this has enabled us to broaden our provision.

-Our work has steadily built up since we started six years ago and the direction has changed slightly to a stronger emphasis on working with more disadvantaged and harder-to-reach young people and to link more with the local community including local employers.
+Our work has steadily built up since 2013 and the direction has changed slightly to a stronger emphasis on working with more disadvantaged and harder-to-reach young people and to link more with the local community including local employers.
 In June 2018 the company converted to a charity as it better reflects the ethos, focus and nature of this work and a board of trustees was established to bring strategic direction, new skills and different perspectives.
 This has been an extremely positive development and has enabled us to build new relationships with third sector partners and volunteers.